Students in the Geosciences Bridge Program get hands-on experience during the summer before their freshmen year of college.

 As part of the Geosciences Bridge Program, students take two college courses in the summer before their freshmen year.

 The Geosciences Bridge Program offers a 6-week paid internship for students planning to pursue careers in the geosciences.
 The program includes lectures, field trips, hands-on activities, two for-credit college courses, housing, meals, travel to and from the University of Maryland Eastern Shore (UMES), and a stipend.
+The 2017 Program will run July 5-August 11, 2017.

 The program is funded by the National Science Foundation (NSF) and the NOAA Living Marine Resources Cooperative Science Center (LMRCSC) at UMES.
 The program introduces high school seniors to ocean sciences, atmospheric sciences, and geographic information systems (GIS)/Remote Sensing techniques.
 The activities provided and experience on campus strengthen students’ knowledge of mathematics, teach them life skills that will prepare them for college life, and enhance their academic performance through advisement, social support, and tutorial services.